Bio & Incident Details

 When Lieutenant Yaros arrived on the scene, he was shot by one of the three robbery suspects.
 As the suspects fled to their getaway car, the same suspect shot Lieutenant Yaros at close range.
 A high-speed pursuit and shootout by police resulted in the suspect's car crashing into a tree.
 The shooter fled on foot and with the aid of bystanders was discovered walking nearby before being apprehended.

 In 1993, the Indiana Supreme Court affirmed the conviction, but overturned the shooter's death sentence.
 Following a new jury's recommendation, he was again sentenced to death in 1996, but the Indiana Supreme Court overturned this death sentence in 2002.
-On October 17, 2008, the offender was resentenced to serve a 60-year term for murder and a 14-year term for robbery under a plea agreement.
+On October 17th, 2008, the offender was resentenced to serve a 60-year term for murder and a 14-year term for robbery under a plea agreement.
+He was released on February 6th, 2017, after having his sentence reduced for good behavior while in prison.

 Lieutenant Yaros had served with the Gary Police Department for 29 years and was due to retire in six months to accept a job at the bank where he was killed.
 He served in WWII as a paratrooper for the 101st Airborne Division of the US Army and was wounded at the Battle of the Bulge.
 He was captured by the Germans and taken to a prisoner-of-war camp, only to escape.